 A Mineral County arrest warrant search is typically launched to find pending orders for arrests in the name of a person.
-However, the response to such an inquiry will not only include details on outstanding warrants from WV but also on detention directives that have already been executed and arrest records that go with these orders.
+However, the response to such an inquiry will include details on outstanding warrants from WV and detention directives that have already been executed, and arrest records that go with these orders.

->

-> These arrest warrants have the bail amount mentioned on them, so there is no need to go court for offenders of such crimes.
-When the act in question is felonious, the magistrate will not mention the release conditions on the warrant.
-In fact, the court is under no obligation to release the perpetrator even on bail.
+These arrest warrants have the bail amount mentioned on them, so there is no need to go to court for offenders of such crimes.
+When the act in question is felonious, the magistrate will not mention the warrant’s release conditions.
+The court is under no obligation to release the perpetrator even on bail.
 A lot will depend on the previous criminal records of the accused at this stage.

->

-> - The office of the sheriff: 150 Armstrong St, Keyser, West Virginia 26726
+- The office of the sheriff: 150 Armstrong St, Keyser, West Virginia 26726

 - The court of the magistrate: Given above